3n16m4/websocket-server/PROTOCOL.md

 // Handshake Not Acknowledged Packet. (from server)
 // Server will close the remote connection.
+// Explanation: The reason is described in the 'reason' field flag: example: 3, which means REASON_STATION_ID_ALREADY & REASON_UUID_FORMAT are set.
 // Header: 0x02
 // Size: 2 bytes
 typedef struct handshake_nak_packet {